hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - securely use personal devices on a corporate network
     - add personal devices to the network w/ supplicant provisioning (Network Setup Assistant) or My Devices portal
     - w/o supplicant profiles: 1) manually config <span style="color: #bb6600;">My Device portal</span>; 2) config <span style="color: #bb6600;">BYOD rules to register</span>
+    - used to deploy certificates and configure the supplicant on mobile devices to gain access to network resources
   - <span style="color: #bb6600;">My Devices portal</span>: register and manage devices on your company's network, including mobile phones, tablets, printers, Internet radios, and other network devices
   - <span style="color: #bb6600;">device sensor</span> of authorization policies
     - a feature of access devices